newptcai/RandomTree.jl/README.md

 # RandomTree.jl

-`RandomTree.jl` is a Julia package for simulations on random trees.
+`RandomTree.jl` is a Julia package for simulations on random trees, in particular Conditional Galton-Watson trees.
 It can efficiently generate several types of random trees up to size 10^8, including

 * [Conditional Galton Watson](https://arxiv.org/abs/1112.0510) tree
     * Cayley